hchs-hdac/git-tutorial/2-Basic Web Scraping with BeautifulSoup/0-Intro.md

 # Getting Started:

 Before you start this tutorial, you should have some basic knowledge of HTML,the core structure of every webpage:
-Visit https://www.york.ac.uk/teaching/cws/wws/webpage1.html to read about the basics, and read about classes and ids here: https://www.codecademy.com/articles/classes-vs-ids.
+Visit [this tutorial](https://www.york.ac.uk/teaching/cws/wws/webpage1.html) to read about the basics, and read about classes and ids [here](https://www.codecademy.com/articles/classes-vs-ids).

 The most important takeaways here for the purposes of this tutorial are familiarity with basic elements of a page (head, body, h1, p, div) and with classes and ids.